 Well, maybe.
 That's certainly been the established position of health authorities since WWII, and the basis on which we produced our video.

 But now there's growing evidence and argument from experts in radiology, that long-term exposure to low-levels of radiation may actually be beneficial to your health.

 Which would explain why the residents of Ramsar in Iran, with a background radiation level of an astounding 250 mSv per year, have lower cancer rates than the world average.

 If you want to read more on the debate about the efficacy of the Linear No Threshold Dose start with this paper from the National center for Biotechnology Information.
 Or read this 2013 piece scientist James Conca contributed to Forbes.com.

 Radiation is a scary thing.
 You can't see it, you can't taste it, you can't feel it, but we all know exposure can cause cancer.
 So how much danger do we face from the crisis at Japan's Fukushima Daiichi nuclear power plant?

-The Japanese government on April 12 2011 made a somewhat confusing statement regarding the plant; they said the situation was coming under control and there was very little risk of a catastrophic meltdown with large release of radioactive material, but they lifted the crisis rating for the accident to 7 - the highest level and equal to Chernoby l- and widened the exclusion zone around the plant because of fears of long-term health effects.
+The Japanese government on April 12 2011 made a somewhat confusing statement regarding the plant.
+They said the situation was coming under control and there was very little risk of a catastrophic meltdown with large release of radioactive material.
+But, they lifted the crisis rating for the accident to 7, which is the highest level, and equal to Chernobyl, and widened the exclusion zone around the plant for fears of long-term health effects.